codehub-learn/containers-internal-showcase/README.md

 - Press Save

 ### Create your first job
-- Create a new Pipeline Jon
+- Create a new Pipeline Job
 - Select Pipeline Script from SCM
 - Put this repository as Repository URL
 - Select github credentials

 ### Run the Pipeline
-Well, if you made it congrats.
-You can run the pipeline now.
+Well, if you made it so far, congrats!
+You can run the pipeline now :)